smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 <function name="GetInteriorVehicleDataConsent" functionID="GetInteriorVehicleDataConsentID" messagetype="response" since="5.x">
     <param name="allowed" type="Boolean" array="true" mandatory="true">
-        <description>this array has the same size as "moduleIds" in the request, each element corresponding to one moduleId
+        <description>This array has the same size as "moduleIds" in the request; each element corresponding to one moduleId
 		"true" - if SDL grants the permission for the requested module;
         "false" - SDL denies the permission for the requested module.</description>
     </param>